libbyyosef/An-Infinity-World/README.md

 # An-Infinity-World
 An infinity world built in Java, using object-oriented programming principles.
-Includes options to walk, run, and fly.
+In this world you can  walk, run, and even fly!
 Volume up to hear some nice music while flying.